Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 15:00 UTC 08.02.2021
 (Compatible with older versions)
 - (fix) Added ONE missing belt to vanilla 1 car requester buffer ;)

+15:00 UTC 09.02.2021
+(Compatible with older versions)
+- Y junctions and splits are now more compact
+- Added a cursed diagonal rail signal based power display
+- Added a circular rail based power display (large and mini)
+- Added ONION

 </details>